ForgottenGlory/Living-Skyrim-2/README.md

 Launch Skyrim SE to create any INI or registry entries the game needs.
 Immediately exit after the launcher has successfully selected a graphics preset for your hardware.
 The INIs will be overwritten by the ones included in the Wabbajack installer.

 ### Wabbajack Preparations
 1. Download the latest version of [Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases).
 Do not run anything until instructed to do so.
+Make sure you are using the latest version of Wabbajack or else Wabbajack will report a corrupted modlist.
 2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
 (C:\ will be used as an example, but it can be placed in any drive.)
 Name this folder “Wabbajack”. **Important!:** Wabbajack must be placed in a separate folder from where the installation will occur.
 3. Create a second folder called C:\Living Skyrim.
-This folder is where everything will be installed.
+This folder is where the modlist will be installed.
+4. Double check that you have *not* placed any of these folders in your Skyrim: Special Edition installation directory.
-4. Ensure that C:\Living Skyrim is **completely empty.**
+5. Ensure that C:\Living Skyrim is **completely empty.**
-5. Ensure that Wabbajack.exe is in C:\Wabbajack.
+6. Ensure that Wabbajack.exe is in C:\Wabbajack.

 ## Wabbajack Installation
 If you are updating your existing installation of Living Skyrim, skip to [Updating Living Skyrim](#updating-living-skyrim).